Minority government: United Kingdom

 There have been many occasions since 1900 when a single party has not commanded a parliamentary majority, although the 2010–2015 Conservative/Liberal Democrat coalition government was the first formal coalition of its type in Britain since the National Government between 1931 and 1945.

-Since the reforms to suffrage in 1918, there have been more minority or coalition governments than there have been single-party majority governments (see List of United Kingdom general elections).
+Westminster and the British media tend to perceive minority governments as unstable and ineffective, as they causes problems such as governments lacking the strength to pass legislation, vulnerability to a motion of no confidence and the necessity for a coalition government which would result in policy compromises and a diluted political agenda.
+Coalition governments could also be viewed as unstable possibly due to examples of minority governments (Callaghan and Major) occurring as the result of governments in decline.
+Examples of minority governments include:

+Harold Wilson (1974–1979)

 The Labour Party, led by Harold Wilson, formed a minority government for seven months after the General Election of February 1974.
 That situation lasted until the prime minister called another election in October that year, following which the Labour Government obtained a small majority of three.
 The following administration also became a minority government after the collapse of the Lib-Lab pact in 1978, and the then British Prime Minister James Callaghan's Government fell in March 1979 as the result of a vote of no confidence which was carried by a single vote.

+John Major (1996–1997)

 A minority Government held power in the UK between December 1996 and the general election in May 1997.
 The Conservative Party, led by John Major, had won the 1992 General Election with an absolute majority of 21 seats over all other parties.
-That majority was progressively whittled away through defections and by-elections defeats, the most notable of the latter including those in Newbury, South East Staffordshire and Wirral South, resulting in the eventual loss of the Major government's majority in Parliament.
+That majority was progressively whittled away through defections and by-elections defeat, the most notable of the latter including those in Newbury, South East Staffordshire and Wirral South, resulting in the eventual loss of the Major government's majority in Parliament.
 However, the Conservatives maintained support from Northern Ireland's Ulster Unionist Party and Democratic Unionist Party.

-Westminster and the British media tend to perceive minority governments as unstable and ineffective, possibly because recent examples of minority governments (Callaghan and Major) occurred as the result of governments in decline.
+David Cameron (2010–2015)

 In the 2010 General Election, the Conservatives won the most seats and votes, but only a minority of seats in parliament.
 There was some discussion after the election of the possibility of creating a Conservative minority government and, because the then Prime Minister Gordon Brown had the first opportunity to form a government, there were also talks about creating some sort of alliance between the Labour Party, the Liberal Democrats and the other smaller parties.
 However Brown waived his right, acknowledging that because the Conservative Party had won the largest number of seats in the House of Commons, it should have the first opportunity to form a government.
 Further discussions then led to the establishment of a formal coalition between the Conservatives and the Liberal Democrats, which enabled the formation of a majority government, because it was thought that would ensure more stability.